buildasaurs/XcodeServer-API-Docs/README.md

 > Unofficial documentation of the Xcode Server API (Xcode 7 edition).

-**This is Work In Progress, endpoints are being documented over time.**
+**For the best browsing experience, please visit the interactive [documentation view at Apiary](http://docs.xcodeserverapidocs.apiary.io).**

-**We're using the API Blueprint format, see the formatted documentation (WIP) at http://docs.xcodeserverapidocs.apiary.io/#.
-Feel free to contribute to the [apiary.apib](apiary.apib) file.**
+We're using the [API Blueprint](https://apiblueprint.org) format, so feel free to contribute to the [apiary.apib](apiary.apib) file.
+There is also a snapshot of the interactive documentation in [docs.html](docs.html).

 # :thought_balloon: Purpose
 Many of us like the [Xcode Server](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/) continuous integration tool.
 [Recently](https://developer.apple.com/videos/wwdc/2015/?id=410) it introduced an API which allows you to integrate it in your workflow.
 This API is however not yet fully documented, which this project attempts to fix.